3DSceneRetrieval/3D-Scene-Retrieval-Methods-Source-Code/README.md

 # Code
-This is the source code repository for the methods evaluated in the paper "A comparison of methods for 3D scene shape retrieval".
+This is the source code repository for the methods evaluated in the following manuscript:

+"A comparison of methods for 3D scene shape retrieval".

 TCL: https://github.com/xlliu7/Shrec2018_TripletCenterLoss.pytorch